 Kratom Symptoms and Signs

 High doses of kratom have been associated with multiple side effects, including nausea and vomiting.
-Other studies have shown some people who use kratom for its mind-altering effects may become addicted or dependent if it is used regularly on a long-term basis.
+Other studies have shown some people who use kratom for its mind-altering effects may become addicted or dependent if it is used regularly on a long-term basis and may benefit from treatment for kratom addiction.
 The same studies state kratom withdrawal symptoms resemble those of opiates.
 Some users have reported they do not feel high when using kratom and associated withdrawal symptoms are milder than those associated with opiates.1

 Kratom Side Effects

 Kratom effects are tied to the duration of use and other factors such as co-occurring drug use and the overall health of the user.
 In general terms, low doses result in increased energy, sociability and alertness, while high doses result in sedation, euphoria and decreased pain.
 Toxicity levels of kratom have yet to be determined.2 Short-term use is associated with the following: